-A transformer layer in our matching method consists of first doing normalized self-attention separately for keypoint features of each image, then doing two normalized cross-attention passes where one keypoint feature sequence attends to the other respectively and finally passing through a normalized MLP block.
+A Transformer layer in our matching method consists of first doing normalized self-attention separately for keypoint features of each image, then doing two normalized cross-attention passes where one keypoint feature sequence attends to the other, and finally passes through a normalized MLP block.
 Additionally, after cross-attention we element-wise modulate keypoint features with the global feature token and normalize afterwards to unit norm again.

-We use 4 such two-stream normalized transformer decoder layers using 12 heads with a feature dimension of $648$.
+We use 4 such two-stream normalized Transformer decoder layers using 12 heads with a feature dimension of $648$.
 We use SiLU activations.

-\paragraph{Sinkhorn Matching.} To establish correspondences between keypoints, we first compute cosine similarities between each pair of features coming from different images.
-This square affinity matrix is given to the Sinkhorn algorithm, which outputs a double stochastic matrix.
-To decode final correspondences, we use the computed double stochastic matrix and go through each row $i$ and pick the column $j$ with maximum entry, meaning that keypoint $i$ in the first image is matched to keypoint $j$ in the second one.
+\paragraph{Matching.} To establish correspondences between keypoints, we first compute cosine similarities between each pair of features coming from different images.
+During inference this square affinity matrix is given to the Sinkhorn algorithm, which outputs a doubly stochastic matrix.
+To decode final correspondences, we use the computed doubly stochastic matrix and go through each row $i$ and pick the column $j$ with maximum entry, meaning that keypoint $i$ in the first image is matched to keypoint $j$ in the second one.